davidegallesi/davidegallesi.github.io/now/now.md

 ## /now

 Hello, my name is Davide Gallesi I live in [Milano](https://en.wikipedia.org/wiki/Milan){:target="_blank"}, Italy.
-It's autumn and this is what I'm doing now.
+It's autumn, we're in lockdown (again) due to the COVID-19 pandemic  and this is what I'm doing now.
 <br>
 · Wearing a mask.